Flagmen of Lowestoft

 The Flagmen of Lowestoft are a collection of thirteen paintings by Sir Peter Lely, painted in the mid-1660s.
-They were originally part of the Royal Collections, though most were given to Greenwich Hospital in the nineteenth century, and are now in the National Maritime Museum in London.
+They were originally part of the Royal Collection, though most were given to Greenwich Hospital in the nineteenth century, and are now in the National Maritime Museum in London.
 The paintings are of prominent naval officers, most of them of flag rank, who had fought at the Battle of Lowestoft in 1665.
 Lely at the time was Principal Painter to King Charles II.

 Creation

+c.
+1672–1673 portrait of James, Duke of York by Henri Gascar.
+James commissioned the series "to hang in his chamber" (in the words of Pepys).

 The paintings were commissioned from Lely by James, Duke of York, brother of King Charles II, in late 1665.
 James had commanded the English fleet against the Dutch at the Battle of Lowestoft on 13 June 1665, and the portraits were intended to commemorate those who had served under him as junior flag officers and captains of some of the ships.
 Lely, Principal Painter to King Charles II, was working on the series known as the 'Windsor Beauties' at the time for James's wife, Anne Hyde, Duchess of York.
 The full set consists of thirteen portraits of admirals and senior officers, or 'Flaggmen' as they were known at the time.

-James, Duke of York, in a 1672–1673 portrait by Sir Peter Lely (though not one of the series).
-James commissioned the series 'to hang in his chamber' (Pepys).

 Diarist and naval administrator Samuel Pepys visited Lely's studio on 18 April 1666, writing I to Mr. Lilly's [sic], the painter; and there saw the heads, some finished and all begun, of the Flaggmen in the late great fight with the Duke of Yorke against the Dutch.
 The Duke of Yorke hath them done to hang in his chamber, and very finely they are done indeed.
 He noted that work had begun on all but three portraits, those of the Earl of Sandwich, Sir Jeremiah Smith and Sir William Penn, had yet to be started.
 The absence of Lawson's portrait in Pepys's list may indicate that this was a later addition to the original commission, Lawson having died on 25 June 1665 of a wound he received in the battle.
 Since Lawson was already dead and the portrait had not been begun by 1666, it was possibly a posthumous addition to the set.
 To create unity and emphasise the portraits as being part of a group, Lely painted them in an identical format, all three-quarter length, and on canvases measuring roughly 50 in by 40 in.